DHTMLX/gantt/README.md

 [![Join the chat at https://gitter.im/dhtmlx/dhtmlx](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dhtmlx/dhtmlx)

 dhtmlxGantt is an open source JavaScript Gantt chart that helps you illustrate a project schedule in a nice-looking chart.
-It can show the dependencies between tasks as lines and allows you to set up different relationships between tasks (finish-to-start, start-to-start, end-to-end). dhtmlxGantt provides a flexible API and a large number of event handles, which gives you the freedom to customize it for your needs.
+It can show the dependencies between tasks as lines and allows you to set up different relationships between tasks (finish-to-start, start-to-start, end-to-end). dhtmlxGantt provides a flexible API and a large number of event handlers, which gives you the freedom to customize it for your needs.

 [https://dhtmlx.com/docs/products/dhtmlxGantt](https://dhtmlx.com/docs/products/dhtmlxGantt)